SF Fleet Week 23: 1st MARDIV Band on Polk Street

-U.S. Marines with 1st Marine Division Band give a public performance as part of San Francisco Fleet Week 2023 on Polk Street in San Francisco, Oct.
+U.S. Marines with 1st Marine Division Band give a public performance as part of San Francisco Fleet Week 23 on Polk Street in San Francisco, Oct.
 7, 2023.
-SFFW is an opportunity for the American public to meet their Navy, Marine Corps and Coast Guard teams and experience America's sea services.
-During fleet week, service members participate in various community service events, showcase capabilities and equipment to the community, and enjoy the hospitality of the city and its surrounding areas.
-(U.S. Marine Corps photo by Staff Sgt.
-Courtney G. White)
+San Francisco Fleet Week is an annual public event that honors the contributions of the men and women of the United States Armed Forces while advancing cooperation and knowledge among civilian- and military-based humanitarian assistance personnel.
+(U.S. Marine Corps video by Lance Cpl.
+Hannah Hollerud)

 |Date Taken: